rbouqueau/TTML_in_MP4_DASH_statement/README.md

  - TTML creators who intend to package their own content.
  - Packagers of third-party TTML content, MP4 and MPEG-DASH packager implementors.

-### History and profiles for TTML: EBU work, HbbTV 2.0, ISMC
+### History and profiles for TTML: EBU work, HbbTV 2.0, IMSC

 About the technologies used in this article:
  - MP4 is a container format standardized by MPEG.
  - MPEG-DASH is an adaptive bitrate (ABR) streaming standard allowing delivery of content using conventional HTTP web servers also standardized by MPEG.
  - TTML (Timed Text Markup Language) is a subtitling format designed by W3C.
- - EBU-TTD is a profile of TTML designed for live distribution.
-EBU-TTD restricts TTML.
-EBU-TTD is designed by EBU.
+ - EBU-TT-D is a profile of TTML designed for live and on demand distribution.
+EBU-TT-D restricts TTML.
+EBU-TT-D is designed by EBU.
  - HbbTV 2.0 is a standard for hybrid digital TV delivery.
 HbbTV 2.0 mandates the use of EBU-TTD, MP4 and MPEG-DASH.
+ - IMSC is a pair of TTML profiles, one for text and one for images designed for subtitles and captions.
+IMSC Text profile is a superset of EBU-TT-D.

 ### Overview of the workflow
 Schema: